Must applicants submit a GRE score report?

 What happens if my official test scores or letters of recommendation arrive after the December 1 deadline?

 All items for your application must be received by 11:59pm EST on December 1 through the CollegeNet/ApplyWeb system including all letters of recommendation.
-Test scores (TOEFL, IELTS, GRE) must be at the Rackham Graduate School on file for you by December 1.
+Test scores (TOEFL, IELTS) must be at the Rackham Graduate School on file for you by December 1.
 Application review begins soon after.

 Must international applicants submit a TOEFL score report?